Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Auditing/Framework, Standards & Guidelines.md

 *Set specific requirements and criteria that must be met to achieve compliance; often mandatory in regulated industries.*

 **ISO/IEC 27001**
-- Overview: An international standard for information security management systems (ISMS) that outlines best practices for managing and protecting sensitive information.
+- Overview: An i<u>nternational</u> standard for information security management systems (ISMS) that outlines best practices for managing and protecting sensitive information.
 - Key Focus: Establishing, implementing, maintaining, and continually improving an ISMS.

 **PCI Data Security Standard (PCI DSS)**